Reintroducing Straight-Through Estimators as Principled Methods for Stochastic Binary Networks: Introduction

-A more principled approach to handle binarization is to consider {\em stochastic binary networks} (SBNs), in which hidden units and/or weights are Bernoulli random variables.
-In these models the expected loss is a truly differentiable function of parameters (resp. weight probabilities) and its gradient can be estimated.
-Advanced unbiased gradient estimators exist~\citep{grathwohl18-relax,Tucker-17-REBAR,yin18-arm}, which however have never been applied in practice to networks with deep binary dependencies due to increased variance in deep layers and complexity that grows quadratically with the number of layers~\citep{PSA}.
-ST can be defined in SBNs as a biased estimator, however this form is not well-known and no systematic study exists.
-More specifically, during our research on ST we found out that~\citet{Tokui-17,PSA,BoDai-17} already showed how to {\em derive} ST under clear approximations in SBNs.
-These results however are secondary in these papers and unnoticed in the works applying ST in practice, recent works on analysis of deterministic ST~\citep{yin2019understanding,cheng2019straight} and works on alternative estimators~\citep{cheng2019straight}.
-They are not properly connected to empirical ST variants and do not perform any analysis.
-This is the main context for our work.
-More related works, including alternative approaches, are discussed in~\cref{sec:related}. \paragraph{Contribution} The goal of this work is to reintroduce straight-through estimators in a principled way, clarify, systematize and study the empirical ST approaches.
-We build on the derivations of ST for shallow~\citep{Tokui-17} and deep~\citep{PSA} networks and the mirror descent optimization view for deterministic binary weights~\citep{ajanthan2019mirror}.
+In contrast to the deterministic variant used by the mainstream SOTA, straight-through methods were originally proposed (also empirically) for stochastic autoencoders~\citep{HintonST} and studied in models with stochastic binary neurons~\cite{bengio2013estimating,Raiko-14}.
+In the {\em stochastic binary network} (SBN) model which we consider, all hidden units and/or weights are Bernoulli random variables.
+The expected loss is a truly differentiable function of parameters (\ie, weight probabilities) and its gradient can be estimated.
+This framework allows to pose questions such as: "What is the true expected gradient?" and "How far from it is the estimate computed by ST?"
+Towards computing the true gradient, unbiased gradient estimators were developed~\citep{grathwohl18-relax,Tucker-17-REBAR,yin18-arm}, which however have not been applied to networks with deep binary dependencies due to increased variance in deep layers and complexity that grows quadratically with the number of layers~\citep{PSA}.
+Towards explaining ST methods in SBNs,~\citet{Tokui-17} and~\citet{PSA} showed how to {\em derive} ST under linearizing approximations in SBNs.
+These results however were secondary in these works, obtained from more complex methods.
+They remained unnoticed in the works applying ST in practice and recent works on its analysis~\citep{yin2019understanding,cheng2019straight}.
+They are not properly related to existing empirical ST variants for activations and weights and did not propose analysis.

-We review sound results allowing to derive ST estimator in SBNs (\cref{ST-derivation,sec:method}); Analyze this derived ST for models with one hidden layer and show shortcomings of and equivalences between existing empirical approaches (\cref{sec:analysis}); Define latent weights in a sound optimization scheme and establish a rigorous correspondence between SGD with identity ST and powerful optimization methods such as mirror descent and variational Bayesian learning (\cref{sec:MD}); Experimentally study the accuracy of derived ST, confirming the theory and revealing useful insights (\cref{sec:exp}).
-Experimentally show that with the derived ST estimators and the proposed initialization and optimization, several common choices of gradient rules can be closely replicated, but unlike the empirical variants lead to equally well-performing methods (\cref{sec:exp}).
-As accompanying results, we analyze {\em Gumbel-Softmax} estimator (\cref{sec:GS}) and the BayesBiNN method~\citep{meng-20} that applies this estimator for SBNs, showing an unexpected relation of the latter to ST (\cref{sec:BayesBiNN}).